Aircoookie/WLED-Docs/docs/basics/install-binary.md

 !!! tip
     This is by far the easiest and fastest way to get WLED up and running!

-Make sure you are running a recent desktop Chrome or Edge browser and head over to the [installer site](https://install.wled.me)!
+Make sure you are running a recent desktop Chrome or Edge browser and head over to the [WLED installer site](https://install.wled.me)!
 If you are updating an existing version of WLED, make sure to uncheck "Clean install" so that your settings are kept.
 This installer is not yet available for ESPs with flash chips smaller than 4MB (e.g. ESP01)

+!!! tip
+    In case you want to flash WLED with audioreactive usermod, several users reported that this alternate installer site may work better: [https://wled-install.github.io/](https://wled-install.github.io/).
+    It seems that the standard WLED installer sometimes fails to properly initialize microphone hardware.

 ### Flashing method 2: esptool